GeneralProducts/day-of-code/_posts/2018-09-05-set-up-your-environment.md

 ## Browser

-This is where you will view what your code does.
+A browser is where you will view what your code does.
 We recommend the latest version of Chrome or Firefox.

 Go to [Update my browser](https://updatemybrowser.org/) and check you are using the latest version of your preferred browser.
 Do not use Edge or Internet Explorer: IE in particular is notoriously non-standard.

 ## Version control and backup

-As well as saving your code on your computer, you are going to use GitHub to store a copy of your code.
-You have installed Git using the installation instructions above, but now you are going to also create a free account on a service called GitHub.
-GitHub is where most programmers globally keep their code.
+As well as saving your code on your computer, you are going to use a webservice called GitHub to store a copy of your code.
+You will have installed Git using the installation instructions above, but now you are going to also create a free account on GitHub.
+GitHub is where most programmers save and share their code, as well as having it on their computers.

 Go to [Github.com](https://github.com/) and sign up for an account.
 Make sure you use a username and password that you will be able to recall on the Day of Code.